rocketinsights/node-express-rest-boilerplate/README.md

 You can run the unit test suite with no database up and running by running:
 `npm run test:unit`

-If you have a database up, running and configured with `test/.env.ci.test` you can run end to end integration tests like this:
+Note that the database branches also have end to end integration tests configured.
-`npm run test:integration`